 Without women being visible in high-profile tech and leadership roles, the possibility of such paths being open to young girls in education can skew their subject choices, discourage working women from applying for senior roles and create the expectation that leadership in the tech sector is the less travelled path for them.

 The good news is that companies can bring out the best of their own workforce and harness all the positive benefits that diversity can deliver.
 A diverse culture that is driven by the leadership will be adopted with enthusiasm across the business.
 Tech companies are innovative by definition, and having a diverse workforce is at the heart of maintaining this creativity.
 Being surrounded by like-minded people limits the ability to break new ground.

 The group we assembled to discuss gender diversity in tech offered many useful tips to help each other and others build out a framework to support recruitment, retention and engagement of a diverse workforce.
-Ultimately, we heard from the group it is about having the means to identify and attract the best talent, building a vibrant and creative culture and tapping into a diverse range of views to maximise the opportunity for growth in your business.
+Ultimately, we heard from the group it is about having the means to identify and attract the best talent, building a vibrant and creative culture and tapping into a diverse range of views to maximize the opportunity for growth in your business.